 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Changes in the areas of designated nature conservation sites as a consequence of planning permission.
-Ballingham Bolstone & Hentland Group has: SSSI: 5 SWS: 25 RIGS:1 SACs:1 There are no NNRs, SINCs and LNRs within the group parish.
+Weobley has: SWS: 9 There are no SACs, NNRs, SINCs, SSSI's and LNRs within the parish.
 As of 2012, there had been no change in the areas of designated nature conservation sites as a consequence of the planning permissions granted.
 To capitalise on opportunities to enhance the areas of value to nature conservation as much as possible.
 Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
-Herefordshire Council Initial Screening Report for the Neighbourhood Plan 2014 13.
+Herefordshire Council Initial Screening Report for the Neighbourhood Plan 2013 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Proportion of local sites where positive conservation management has or is being implemented.
-The Parish Area has the following landscape types: Riverside meadows; principle settled farmlands; sandstone estate lands; principle wooded hills. - No specific targets identified.
+The Parish Area has the following landscape types: Wet pasture meadows; woodland estatelands; principle settled farmlands. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Herefordshire Landscape Character Assessment (2004 updated 2009)
+Herefordshire Landscape Character Assessment (2004 updated 2009) • red by objectives: I T 14.
+Use natural resources and energy more efficiently.
+Resource consumption and climate change Maintaining Herefordshire Council's County Site and Monuments Register.
+Countywide data would be too large to incorporate into this template.
+Whilst there is no qualitative, locally - No specific targets identified, but need to ensure that the register is kept Should be monitored through AMR following the adoption of the Core Strategy, in line with SA Herefordshire Environmental Records Register (search August 2014).